Coral reef: Gastropods

 Some gastropods, like family Vermetidae, are sessile and cement themselves to the substrate, contributing to the reef building.

 Darwin's paradox

 Darwin's paradox"Coral... seems to proliferate when ocean waters are warm, poor, clear and agitated, a fact which Darwin had already noted when he passed through Tahiti in 1842.
-This constitutes a fundamental paradox, shown quantitatively by the apparent impossibility of balancing input and output of the nutritive elements which control the coral polyp metabolism.
+This constitutes a fundamental paradox, as shown quantitatively by the apparent impossibility of balancing the input and output of the nutritive elements that control coral polyp metabolism.

 Recent oceanographic research has brought to light the reality of this paradox by confirming that the oligotrophy of the ocean euphotic zone persists right up to the swell-battered reef crest.
 When you approach the reef edges and atolls from the quasidesert of the open sea, the near absence of living matter suddenly becomes a plethora of life, without transition.
 So why is there something rather than nothing, and more precisely, where do the necessary nutrients for the functioning of this extraordinary coral reef machine come from?"